NYPL/discovery-sandbox/DEPLOYMENT.md

 * EB CLI

 ### Repo Branches
-We will deploy three branches: `dev-eb-deploy`, `qa`, `master`.
+We use four branches for deployment: `dev-eb-deploy`, `development`, `qa`, `master`.

-- `master` will always be deployed to production discovery.nypl.org
+- `dev-eb-deploy`: Special pre-merge development branch for deploying features before PR merge.
+Manually deployed to `discovery-ui-dev` (dev-discovery.nypl.org)
+ - `development`: This branch is the target of all PRs and thus contains all approved features. *Automatically* deployed to `discovery-ui-dev` (dev-discovery.nypl.org)
-- `qa` will always be deployed to qa qa-discovery.nypl.org
+- `qa`: Automatically deployed to `discovery-ui-qa` (qa-discovery.nypl.org)
-- `dev-eb-deploy` will be deployed to development dev-discovery.nypl.org
+- `master`: Our "production" branch.
+Automatically deployed to `discovery-ui-production` (discovery.nypl.org)

 If we have a new feature to add, the suggested workflow is:
 - Create branch for new feature `git checkout -b new-feature` off the `development` branch.